• Skip to main content

 14. Fener and Balat

-Fener and Balat have been one of the most popular walking routes in Istanbul in recent years.
-These districts, which had Greek and Jewish quarters during the Ottoman period, have a cosmopolitan structure.
+Fener and Balat have become one of the most popular walking routes in Istanbul in recent years.
+Historically home to Greek Orthodox and Jewish communities, these neighborhoods preserve the cosmopolitan character of Ottoman Istanbul.

 15. Chora Church